kckang1103/walmart-github-issue-browser/README.md

 ## Acknowledgments

-* It was a good experience learning more about React.js
+* a good experience learning more about React.js
-* Walmart for the win!!!